logiqai/docs/logiq-ui-configuration/single-sign-on-configuration.md

 <figure><img src="../.gitbook/assets/Screen Shot 2022-11-01 at 3.35.55 PM.png" alt=""><figcaption><p>Configure SAML Attribute for LOGIQ Groups</p></figcaption></figure>

-SAML app by default is disabled in Google, enable it and wait for a few mins and try logging in.
+SAML app by default is disabled in Google, enable it and wait for a few minutes and try logging in.

 ![](<../.gitbook/assets/image (87).png>)